dantman/elite-vr-cockpit/GETTING-STARTED.md

 ## 7. Joystick HAT/POV switches
 On the joystick side only (usually grabbed with your right hand), there are up to 2 different POV/HAT switches available to be bound.

-*There are no POV/HATs available on the throttle side, even if your controller has thumbsticks*
+*There are no POV/HATs available on the throttle side, even if your controller has thumbsticks.*

 The cockpit screen will list which POVs are available to you, based on your controller.
 Look at the screenshot below for an example with Vive Wands:
 - POV1 up/down/left/right are mapped to edge presses and POV1 Button is mapped to a 'center press'